A Comprehensive Survey on Long Context Language Modeling

-Sparse attention methods have shown promising results in reducing the computational costs of Transformer-based models by limiting the scope of attention to a subset of tokens, thus enabling faster processing and better scalability.
-However, these techniques often involve trade-offs, particularly when it comes to maintaining important contextual information.
-While efficiency is crucial, preserving key elements of the input sequence is vital for performance, especially for tasks involving long context reasoning.
-To address this, future research should focus on developing adaptive mechanisms that can dynamically balance the need for efficiency with the retention of critical information, ensuring that models continue to perform robustly across diverse applications without sacrificing the accuracy of their understanding.
-This balance will be key in further improving the effectiveness and applicability of sparse attention methods in real-world scenarios.

 \paragraph{Hierarchical Attention} Various hierarchical mechanisms have been proposed to introduce a structured hierarchy into self-attention, which leverages high-level global information and low-level local attention for multi-scaled contextual receptive fields.
 HAN~\citep{han} pioneers the use of a two-level attention mechanism.
 It first applies self-attention to word features to obtain a sentence representation, then employs self-attention on sentence-level features to generate document-level features.
 Hi-Transformer~\citep{hi-transformer} models documents in a hierarchical way, which learns both the sentence representation and the document representation.
-ERNIE-SPARSE\cite{ERNIE-SPARSE} leverages a Hierarchical Sparse Transformer to sequentially unify local and global information. \paragraph{Recurrent Transformer} Apart from the relatively high computational complexity, the self-attention mechanism integrates global and local information in the encoding of each token, rendering it less suitable for tasks such as long-text understanding.
+ERNIE-SPARSE\cite{ERNIE-SPARSE} leverages a Hierarchical Sparse Transformer to sequentially unify local and global information.
+HOMER~\citep{song2024hierarchical} processes extensive text by first dividing the input into smaller chunks and subsequently merging them in stages as they pass through the transformer's layers. \paragraph{Recurrent Transformer} Apart from the relatively high computational complexity, the self-attention mechanism integrates global and local information in the encoding of each token, rendering it less suitable for tasks such as long-text understanding.
 Based on this insight, some works strive to combine Transformer architecture with recurrent structures, enhancing the capture of long-term dependencies and improving the ability to understand long contexts~\citep{memorizingtransformer,trams,extensibleembedding}.